 We say that a C major scale building on C with halftone steps as mentioned above.
 Similarly, we can build a D major scale by starting on D and counting upwards with the same number of halftone steps.
-We therefore say that a major scale building on a basic tone according to the rule:
+We, therefore, say that a major scale building on a basic tone according to the rule:

 2 – 2 – 1 – 2 – 2 – 2 – 1 halftone steps.

-Below you will see how a D major scale, an F major scale and a G major scale building:
+Below you will see how a D major scale, an F major scale, and a G major scale building:

 b) It appears that most music pieces only need the tones on a certain scale.
-Furthermore, the same melody can be played in several major scales by starting different pitches.
+Furthermore, the same melody can be played on several major scales by starting different pitches.
 We say that we play the melody in this or this key.
 This will be easier to understand by playing it on the piano.

 Because we mostly only use the tones on a certain scale in a melody, this means that when we play in D major we always play F sharp and C sharp, never F, G, and that in F major we always play B flat and never B. This means that we do not have to write ♯ or ♭ in front of all the notes in the melody, but can draw it in at the very beginning of the piece of music, and remember that in the whole piece of music you will play ♭ or ♯ in front of this particular tone.
 When we play a melody in F major, we can put a ♭ like this:

-This means that in this melody we will always play B flat instead of B. Also, note that the ♭ is on B line.
+This means that in this melody we will always play B flat instead of B. Also, note that the ♭ is on the B line.